Drones are helping Panama’s sinking island people survive climate change migration

 The Flying Labs team worked with the Gardi Sugdub Committee, which helped make decisions and kept the local population informed about progress.
 Switzerland-based drone mapping company Pix4D, which took part in the project, informs:

-The team received tremendous support from the locals who helped guide them through the new areas being mapped, including island walking recognition, and providing transportation by car and boat.
+The team received tremendous support from the locals who helped guide them through the new areas being mapped.
+This included island walking recognition, and providing transportation by car and boat.

 When Flying Labs and their team of volunteers had the maps they needed, they set up two workshops.
 They invited the local community to the sessions, explaining the results of the drone survey and its implications.